 This is not a factor to be overlooked.
 If your aircraft isn’t insured, this could cause you massive problems if anything goes wrong.
 Check with them for the insurance and safety certificates before you book one.

 If the operator has insurance, they should have received a Certificate of Insurance.
 On the certificate, you’ll be able to see the tail number of the aircraft.
 Ask to see the certificate and make sure the numbers match up.

-When the whole private jet thing can cost thousands, even just a few minutes of extra flying can add up on the final bill.
-If you can deal with the the aircraft’s home base – even if it means driving to a further airport – can easily save thousands by saving on repositioning costs, extra landing and airport fees, and the additional fuel.
+When the whole private jet thing can cost thousands, even just a few minutes of extra flying can add up to the final bill.
+If you can deal with the aircraft’s home base – even if it means driving to a further airport – can easily save thousands by saving on repositioning costs, extra landing and airport fees, and additional fuel.

 Even though we tend to go and often request the cheapest and smallest aircraft that can perform the mission to save money, cheap doesn’t always mean bad, it can mean using a less reliable operator.
 A frequent problem is having an aircraft experience mechanical issues, making it useless for a trip.
 If a backup aircraft is not available, a recovery option can often cost extra with any savings gained by picking the initial cheaper option and causing you a very uncomfortable and stressful journey.